LagoVista/docs/Messaging/Parsing/ParsingFromTopic.md

 # Parsing from Topics

-To Extract value from the path use the following syntax for your Path Locator
+To extract a value from the path, use the following syntax for your Path Locator:

 `/deviceadmin/{deviceid}`

-With the above Path Locator and the a given path of
+With the above Path Locator and a path of

 `/deviceadmin/device1234`